Shikimori's Not Just a Cutie

 Shikimori's Not Just a Cutie (可愛いだけじゃない式守さん, Kawaii dake ja Nai Shikimori-san) (Note: The Japanese manga has an English subtitle "Miss Shikimori Is Not Just Cute") is a Japanese romantic comedy manga series by Keigo Maki.
 The story follows the day-to-day life of teenage couple Yuuki Izumi and Miyako Shikimori.
-An otherwise typical high school student, Izumi's life seems to be remarkably accident-prone whenever he is not with his girlfriend; this revelation leads the couple to gradually deepen their relationship in hopes of eventually ridding Izumi of his unusual life problem.
+Izumi's life seems to be remarkably accident-prone whenever he is not with his girlfriend; this revelation leads the couple to gradually deepen their relationship in hopes of eventually ridding Izumi of his unusual life problem.

 The manga was serialized on Kodansha's Magazine Pocket website and app from February 2019 to February 2023, with its chapters collected in 20 tankōbon volumes as of April 2023.
 It is licensed in North America by Kodansha USA.
 An anime television series adaptation produced by Doga Kobo aired from April to July 2022.

 Plot

 A high school student, Yuuki Izumi, often seems to face accidents and misfortune in life.
 However, those problems seem to stop happening whenever he spends time with his girlfriend, Miyako Shikimori.
 Yuuki sees Shikimori, a much more popular and self-confident student than himself, as more than just a significant other – he finds her compassionate and protective nature as a key to solving his accident-prone life.
 The two gradually deepen their love for one another in hopes of making sure Yuuki overcomes his unusual life ordeal.